Saint Matthias Characteristics

 Summary Characteristics of Saint Matthias

 Before 120 followers of Christ, Peter gave an account of the life, ministry, and death of Judas Iscariot.
-Because of the loss of Judas, a replacement was to fill the gap within the original twelve apostles.
+Because of the loss of Judas, a replacement was to fill the gap within the original twelve disciples.
 It was necessary to select one who had known them since the Lord’s baptism by John to the resurrection of the Son of Man.

 “And they drew lots for them, and the lots fell to Matthias, and he was numbered with the eleven apostles” (Acts 1:26).
 Many believe that Barsabbas and Matthias were among the seventy disciples who were sent out to proclaim the gospel (Luke 10:1).
 However, neither one is mentioned again in Scripture, nor is there any account for their later ministries.